kkreuning/rabo.dev/docs/developer-tools/webhooks/managing-subscriptions.md

 #### Disable a subscription
 TODO(code snippet)

-:::info outstanding deliveries on changed webhook subscriptions
+:::info Outstanding deliveries on changes

 Whenever you disable, or delete a webhook subscription that still has outstanding deliveries, Rabo Smart Pay will still attempt to deliver those events.
 Keep this in mind when disabling a webhook subscription; the destination might still